E. Graham Howe

-Eric Graham Howe (3 February 1897 – 8 July 1975), known as Graham Howe, was a British psychiatrist notable for his early, interdisciplinary approach to psychotherapy in the 1930s, featuring elements of psychodynamic psychology, existential phenomenology, Eastern philosophy and Christian spirituality.
+Eric Graham Howe (3 February 1897 – 8 July 1975) was a British psychiatrist notable for his early, interdisciplinary approach to psychotherapy in the 1930s, featuring elements of psychodynamic psychology, existential phenomenology, Eastern philosophy and Christian spirituality.
 After serving in World War I, he became interested in Sigmund Freud and decided to study psychiatry.
 Following medical school, he worked at the Tavistock Clinic in the 1920s and 1930s, and established the Open Way Clinic in the 1950s, later renamed the Langham Clinic.
 Towards the end of his life, he was known as a practicing Druid.
 He was the author of more than a dozen books, and was influential among writers and psychiatrists including Israel Regardie, Jean Lucey Pratt, Alan Watts, Henry Miller, and R.D.
 Laing.

 Early life and education

 Eric Graham Howe was born in London on February 3, 1897, the twelfth child of his father John Foster Howe and his mother Caroline.
 Of his eleven other siblings, he had only one sister, Dora.
 Four of his brothers died before he was born while two more died later in World War I. His unpublished autobiography, The Autobiography of an Unwanted Man, details much of his early life.
 As a child, he had fond memories of the family dog and of "Clara", a sickly, adopted girl he referred to as his auntie.
 Clara was likely an orphan taken in as a promise by his family to a dying member of their church.
 Howe planned on receiving a scholarship to study mathematics when he came down with scarlet fever which ended his educational goals.
 Instead of school, he began working for an accounting firm at the age of 14.

 Britain was plunged into World War I in July 1914, leading Howe to lie about his age to join the army at the early age of 17.5.
 He enlisted in the Artists Rifles regiment of the British Army Reserve, where he served for the next six years.
 After the first six months, he became a commissioned officer in India, reaching the rank of Major in just a few years.
 By the end of the war, he was deployed to Vladivostok as part of the Siberian intervention during the revolution, where he learned the language.
 He returned home in 1920 and went to work for his brother in the shipping industry for several years.
 At some point he read the Collected Papers of Sigmund Freud (1924–1925), and decided to follow the same path as Freud.
 Although he never completed secondary school, he convinced the dean of St Thomas' Hospital to admit him conditional upon passing several exams.
 Howe received his Bachelor of Medicine, Bachelor of Surgery and a degree in medical psychology at St Thomas's Hospital Medical School (University of London) in 1927.